Breakthrough Central Texas creates a path to and through college for students who will become the first in their families to earn a college degree.

 graduate high school on time, compared to 86% of similar peers

 of our students enroll directly in college, compared to 42% of their peers from low-income communities.

-more likely to enroll directly in college compared to similar peers.
+more likely to graduate from college compared to similar peers.